kubectl exec and other Kubernetes commands, you must enable

 Time Navigation Buttons

-Select an activity row to see its details, including the attributes by which you can filter (whitelist/blacklist).
+Select an activity row to see its details on the right panel, including all the collected attributes.

 This button does not appear if you are running on a GKE cluster.